devnull-nz/Home-Assistant-Gallagher-Integration/README.md

 <br>This guide will provide instructions on installation using HACS.
 <br>Follow the instructions, available on the HACS website [https://hacs.xyz/](https://hacs.xyz/) to install and configure HACS.

 <br>For security purproses, this guide requries that your Home Assistant installation uses a static IP address.
-Please follow the appropiate guide for your Home Assistant deployment method.
+Please follow the appropiate guide for your Home Assistant deployment method to set a static IP address.
 <br>

 ## Installation